Zoom Student Guide

 • When presenting slides, you can use Zoom slide control to give other participants control of the slide progression.
 This option can be helpful during a group presentation when your peers are presenting their portion of the slides.

 Instructors may create breakout rooms for you during a session.
-In these rooms, you can share video, audio, slides, whiteboards, and screens with a smaller group of classmates.
+In a room, you can share video, audio, slides, whiteboards, and screens with a smaller group of classmates.

 1. The instructor will invite you to a breakout room.
 Click Join, if prompted.